-Of course, working in the Github file editor means students can’t execute and test their code; but it’s easy enough to just download a zip file of the files contained in a repo, work on those, and then drag the completed files back into the online repo to upload it and check it in.
+Of course, working in the Github file editor means students can’t execute and test their code [update: though I guess they could by using continuous integration and test tools, such as Circle CI or Travis; CircleCI is free for public repos but probably not private ones?]; but it’s easy enough to just download a zip file of the files contained in a repo, work on those, and then drag the completed files back into the online repo to upload it and check it in.

 If a student checks in their updated script and gives it an obvious commit message, a moderator with privileges over the classroom the student’s repository is associated with can click onto that check in and (If the student has made multiple checkins, it would be useful if they rebased against the upstream master.
 I’m not sure if this can be done in the web client?)

 The moderator can then see what changes made to the original script as their submitted work and comment on a line by line basis on the student’s script.